newhavenrb/conferences/Home.md

 ## The Idea

 * Internet access generally sucks at events like this.
 This wiki [works offline](https://github.com/newhavenrb/railsconf2012/wiki/_access); it's just a `git` repo full of Markdown files.
-* There's no reason to fork (actually, GitHub doesn't handle forking wikis all that well); just [clone](https://github.com/newhavenrb/railsconf2012/wiki/_access), make your changes, commit, and push like normal.
+* There's no reason to fork (actually, GitHub doesn't handle forking wikis all that well); just [clone](https://github.com/newhavenrb/railsconf2012/wiki/_access), make your changes, commit, and push like you would for code.
 * This is an index page.
 It has a list of talks, each of which can have their own page(s).
 * You can add your name below talks you're planning to attend.
 (Separate lines are best to prevent merge conflicts.)
 * It's just a suggestion, but here's a [[template]] for notes